-- 2. The patient is decapitated. - 3.
-Rigor mortis is present. - 4.
-Dependent lividity is present. - 5.
-Evidence of tissue decomposition is present. - 6.
-Massive trauma to the head, neck or thorax, clearly incompatible with life, is present. - 7.
-In a multiple casualty situation there are inadequate numbers of trained personnel to initiate resuscitation while providing life-saving care to other patients. - 8.
+- 1. The patient is decapitated - 2.
+Rigor mortis is present - 3.
+Dependent lividity is present. - 4.
+Evidence of tissue decomposition is present. - 5.
+Massive trauma to the head, neck, or thorax, clearly incompatible with life, is present. - 6.
+In a multiple casualty situation, there are inadequate numbers of trained personnel to initiate resuscitation while providing life-saving care to other patients. - 7.
 A written Texas Department of State Health Services Out of Hospital DO NOT RESUSCITATE (OOH DNR) is available for immediate inspection by the EMS technicians.
+(Refer to the Do Not Resuscitate Section) - 8.
+The patient is wearing the state-approved DNR bracelet and/or necklace bearing the official Out-of hospital DNR logo.
 (Refer to the Do Not Resuscitate Section) - 9.
-The patient is wearing the state-approved DNR bracelet and/or necklace bearing the official Out-of hospital DNR logo.
+Out-of-Hospital DNR Order forms executed in another state or devices authorized by another state as describe in the Do Not Resuscitate Section.
 (Refer to the Do Not Resuscitate Section) - 10.
-Out-of-Hospital DNR Order forms executed in another state or devices authorized by another state as describe in the Do Not Resuscitate Section.
-(Refer to the Do Not Resuscitate Section) - 11.
-The patient's attending physician is at the scene of the emergency and orders the EMS personnel to withhold resuscitation efforts. - If no written TDSH OOH DNR order is available, the decision to withhold resuscitation efforts may be made by the Emergency Department physician if requested by one persons of the following list if available, in the following priority:
+The patient's attending physician is at the scene of the emergency and orders the EMS personnel to withhold resuscitation efforts. - 11.
+If no written TDSH OOH DNR order is available, the decision to withhold resuscitation efforts may be made by the Emergency Department physician if requested by one persons of the following list if available, in the following priority: - a.
+The patient's spouse - b.
+A majority of the patient's reasonably available adult children; - c.
+The patient's parents; or - d.
+The patient's nearest living relative. - 12.
+The Emergency Department Physician at the receiving hospital orders EMS personnel, via radio, not to initiate or to terminate resuscitation efforts

-a) The patient's spouse;

-- a) I ne patient's spouse;

-- b) A majority of the patient's reasonably available adult children;

-- c) The patient's parents; or

-- d) The patient's nearest living relative.

-- 13. The Emergency Department Physician at the receiving hospital orders EMS personnel, via radio, not to initiate or to terminate resuscitation efforts.